ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Arthur is currently a PhD student in Electrical Engineering at University of Melbourne.
+Arthur is currently a PhD student in Electrical Engineering at University of Melbourne, advised by Prof.[Christina Lim](https://findanexpert.unimelb.edu.au/profile/969-christina-lim), Prof.[Ampalavanapillai Nirmalathas](https://findanexpert.unimelb.edu.au/profile/15285-ampalavanapillai-nirmalathas) and A/Prof.[Jame Bullock](https://findanexpert.unimelb.edu.au/profile/833561-james-bullock).
 He holds a [Bachelor of Engineering (Research and Development)](https://programsandcourses.anu.edu.au/2022/program/aenrd) with First Class Honours from the [Australian National University (ANU)](https://www.anu.edu.au/).
 His research interests are AI-native optical communication and optoelectronic/ photonic devices for AI and 5G infrastructure.
 He is also an active secondary market investor with enthusiasm for the financial markets.

-Feel free to contact via email: [arthur.zhao@student.unimelb.edu.au](mailto:arthur.zhao@student.unimelb.edu.au).
+Feel free to contact via email: [arthurzhao@student.unimelb.edu.au](mailto:arthurzhao@student.unimelb.edu.au).

 # News
-Dec 24: One paper accepted for OFC 2026 at Los Angeles.
+Dec 25: One paper accepted for OFC 2026 at Los Angeles.

 Jul 25: I have officially enrolled and started my PhD journey at University of Melbourne.

-Apr 25: I have received the Master offers from Cornell University (ECE), Rice University (MSNE with fellowship), and University of Michigan (ECE) for Fall 2025!
+Apr 25: I have received the Master program offers from Cornell University (ECE), Rice University (MSNE with fellowship), and University of Michigan (ECE) for Fall 2025!

-Feb 25: I have received the PhD offer with univeristy's scholarship from University of Melbourne, commencing in S2 2025.
+Feb 25: I have received the PhD offer with full scholarship from University of Melbourne, commencing in S2 2025.

 # Research Experiences

 _Nano-Electro-Mechanical System (NEMS) Lab, ANU_

-[1] Design, simulation and fabrication of qBIC metasurface in telecom-band (Ongoing)
+[1] Design, simulation and fabrication of qBIC metasurface in telecom-band

 [2] Fabrication of 2D heterostructures with precise twist angle alignment